 These muffins are super easy to make.
 They bake in under 20 minutes, ideal for conquering any of your apple cravings!

-- Portion the batter & add crumble topping.
-Divide the batter among the muffin cups.
-Then combine the crumble ingredients with a fork, cutting in the butter until you have pea-size crumbles.
+- Portion the batter and add the crumble topping.
+Now, divide the batter among the muffin cups.
+Combine the crumble ingredients with a fork, cutting in the butter until you have pea-size crumbles.
 Sprinkle over the batter.

 - Bake.
 Bake for 18 to 19 minutes, until puffed and a bit browned.
 Move to a wire rack to cool.

-- Do not over bake.
-It’s very important to not over bake these muffins or you will lose some of the moistness.
-It’s actually better to just slightly under bake them!
+- Do not overbake.
+It’s very important not to over-bake these muffins, or you will lose some of their moisture.
+It’s actually better to just slightly under-bake them!

 - Cut the apples into 1/4″ pieces.
 I think that 1/4″ apple pieces are the perfect size.
 They’re big enough to see and have a noticeable bite, but not too big that the muffins want to fall apart.
 You get a little chunk or two of apple in every bite!